algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 ### Evaluation Criteria

 The evaluation criteria are set principally by the stakeholders, they are the ones that will assess whether the product fulfills expectations or not.
-The goal of this project is to improve the current state of the device into a refurbished version that will be more efficient, faster, more user-friendly and more secure.

 #### Acceptance Criteria

 The product will be accepted only if all the requirements given by the client are fulfilled by our team. \
 The main requirements according to the document given by the client are:

-- Battery consumption management: improvement of the battery efficiency, low battery management and improvement of the battery lifespan;
+- Battery consumption management: at least 7 days of battery without recharging;
-- Device management with NFC;
+- Device management with NFC: unlock/lock the device with NFC;
 - Alarm Management and simultaneous actions: stop the alarm when it rings, even if the cycle isn't finished.
 Ring and send information to the server at the same time;
-- Security improvements.
+- Security improvements: prevent the battery from running out while the product is in use, LED to show the battery state, lock the device when it runs out of battery.

 #### Performance Requirements

 The product needs to be more efficient than it was before in terms of energy consumption.
-We need to find ways to reduce the energy consumption of the device.
-Such ways are:
+Our team discovered ways to improve the overall performance of the pruduct, such ways are:

 - Battery management;
 <!-- - Remove unnecessary features such as GPS; -->